Documentation

 • Check the language coverage.
 The parser supports TS, JS, Python, Go, Rust, Java, and C# today.
 A repo dominated by an unsupported language indexes few or no symbols.

 • The query may be too short or too generic.
-The hybrid retriever fuses BM25 with vector similarity, but two-token queries still weight heavily on lexical match.
+The hybrid retriever fuses lexical and semantic signals, but two-token queries still weight heavily on lexical match.
 Try a full sentence.

 POST /index times out